crystal-lang/shards/SPEC.md

 The name of library (String, required).

-- It must be unique.
+- It must be unique, in the context of the shards.yml file itself [1].
 - It must be 50 characters or less.
 - It should be lowercase (a-z).
 - It should not contain `crystal`.